expo/expo/docs/pages/versions/unversioned/sdk/map-view.md

 import SnackEmbed from '~/components/plugins/SnackEmbed';

-A Map component that uses Apple Maps or Google Maps on iOS and Google Maps on Android.
+**`react-native-maps`** provides a Map component that uses Apple Maps or Google Maps on iOS and Google Maps on Android.
 Expo uses react-native-maps at [react-community/react-native-maps](https://github.com/react-community/react-native-maps).
 No setup required for use within the Expo Client app.
 See below for instructions on how to configure for deployment as a standalone app on Android and iOS.

 #### Platform Compatibility